nickbrowndev/pheonix/phoenix-project.md

 ### Preventing Future Incidents
 * Apply monitoring to critical systems for unauthorised changes
+* Investigate how production vulnerabilities occurred in the first place, so that they can be prevented from happening again.

 ## Discovering Totality Of Current Work
 Pull together all of the currently in-progress work, along with resources required, expected timeline to complete, prioritisation, deadline and impacts etc so that resourcing and a schedule can be worked out.